ShutterDew/samsung-riscv/README.md

 <details>
-<summary> <b>Task 6:</b>The Smart Street Light System uses the VSDSquadron Mini RISC-V Board, a LDR sensor, an IR sensor, and LEDs for daylight and motion-based lighting control.
+<summary> <b>Task 6:</b>The Intelligent Street Light System uses the VSDSquadron Mini RISC-V Board, a LDR sensor, an IR sensor, and LEDs for daylight and motion-based lighting control.
 The LDR detects light and IR sensor detects movement, respectively switching the LED ON/OFF and regulating the brightness.
 If no motion is detected, the LEDs stay at 50% brightness.
 This system is ideal for smart street light, sustainable energy usage, smart city developement.</summary>
 <br>

 ## Project Implementation